 Tics and Tourette’s Disorder

-Tourette Disorder is a neurodevelopmental disorder most commonly affecting children and teens.
+Tourette Disorder is a neurodevelopmental disorder that involves sudden, involuntary movements or vocalizations known as tics.
+Tics affect children, teens, and adults.
 Tics are often first noticed in children ages 3-4 years and tend to peak during ages 10-13 years.
 Facial tics are most common and 60% will have below waist tics.
 Males are more likely than females to experience tics.
-It is common for individuals with tics to also experience symptoms of obsessive compulsive disorder (OCD) and attention-deficit hyperactivity disorder (ADHD).
-Many individuals with tics during childhood will no longer experience them as adults or they become less noticeable.
+In many cases, individuals who experience tics in childhood find that they diminish or disappear entirely by adulthood.
+For others, tics may persist but often become less frequent or noticeable over time.

 Common motor tics include: